You may have your role models.

 Forty days prayer is a spiritual devotion that is done in times of immense desperation.
 It is a test of patience, persistence and determination.
-A self-awakening or personal development if you make call it, with a wider purpose of spiritual connection.
+A self-awakening, law of attraction or personal development if you may call it, with a wider purpose of spiritual connection.

 My grandmother again stepped in to rescue.
 Despite her not young age she prayed on the mat next to my mother all night long.
 They prayed for forty nights.

 After much belief and worship, the only dream that she saw was of a small dispensary and all hope was gone.
 No medical treatment was left that my mother did not undergo.